syanco/scientific_computing_refs/docs/yanco_et_al_BES_2021.md

+---
-# Additional Resources for **Life history diversity in terrestrial animals is associated with metabolic response to seasonally fluctuating resources**
+Title: Additional Resources for **Life history diversity in terrestrial animals is associated with metabolic response to seasonally fluctuating resources**
+---

 This site stores additional information associated with the presentation: